 We’re achieving our aims through the following foundational pieces of work.

 One Leeds workforce

 In a pioneering approach, we’re supporting the development of ‘one Leeds workforce’ across the health and care sector, through our new Leeds Health and Care Academy.

 This is a ground breaking collaboration of Leeds health, care and university partners to create a single, joined up approach for innovative learning and development for everyone – that’s around 57,000 people – working in the city’s health and care services.

 We’ve established the Leeds Centre for Personalised Medicine and Health, enabling Leeds people to benefit from the latest innovations, treatments and technologies.

 Personalised medicine is about moving away from a ‘one size fits all’ approach to the treatment and care of people with particular health conditions.

 It harnesses technological and medical advances to enable more informed decision making so that therapies can be carefully targeted for each person.
 That means their health condition can be prevented, managed or treated in an individual or ‘personalised’ way specific to their needs.

 Harnessing the power of data, information and cutting-edge technology, we’re:

 - exploring the potential of the Leeds Care Record.
-Built on outstanding collaboration and connectivity across the whole local health and care sector this secure, virtual health and social care record connects the data of more than 3/4 of a million people to their GP, hospital, mental health, community, hospices and social care services.
+Built on outstanding collaboration and connectivity across the whole local health and care sector in Leeds, this secure, virtual health and care record connects the data of more than 3/4 of a million people to their GP, hospital, mental health, community, hospices and social care services.
 Used by more than 5,000 clinical and care staff, it is helping them provide people with safer care that is better coordinated, more accurate and more efficient.